-If you are under 21 years of age, you may face license suspension and other penalties for driving with a blood alcohol level of 0.02.
-This is a much lower threshold than the 0.08 standard for convicting for person over 21 of driving under the influence (DUI).
+If you are under 21 years of age, you may face license suspension and other penalties for driving with a blood-alcohol level of 0.02.
+This is a much lower threshold than the 0.08 standard for convicting a person over 21 of driving under the influence (DUI).
 The suspension is automatic, which you can appeal through an administrative hearing with the Department of Motor Vehicles.
 The state of Florida follows a strict zero-tolerance policy in regards to underage drunk driving.
 These strict policies result in harsh penalties that carry long-term consequences for the individual.
 These policies are used to reduce underage drunk driving in Florida.

 The penalties that come with an accusation of underage DUI in Florida are extensive and can vary based on the circumstances of your case.
 Under Florida Statute § 322.2616, a determination of underage DUI results in: